-- 8.192 The technology and approach to reduce household consumption through innovation is either emerging or yet to be developed. - 8.193 In AMP8, we will invest in trials and work with providers of emerging approaches and technology to test and demonstrate the most cost efficient and viable innovative solutions available to achieve long-term, sustainable reductions in household consumption. - 8.194 Due to our commitment to continue to promote and achieve efficient use of water, we will look to further investigate non-potable solutions in AMP8 as a key milestone to achieve our 2050 vision.
+- 8.198 The technology and approach to reduce household consumption through innovation is either emerging or yet to be developed. - 8.199 In AMP8, we will invest in trials and work with providers of emerging approaches and technology, such as flow regulators and controllers, to test and demonstrate the most cost efficient and viable innovative solutions available to achieve long-term, sustainable reductions in household consumption. - 8.200 Due to our commitment to continue to promote and achieve efficient use of water, we will look to further investigate non-potable solutions in AMP8 as a key milestone to achieve our 2050 vision.